21. Multiple Integrals in Curvilinear Coordinates

 1. Grid Cells

-Polar coordinates are the most common curvilinear coordinate system in 2D, but there are others such as bipolar, elliptic and hyperbolic.
-Several coordinate grids are shown below.
+The Polar coordinate system is the most common curvilinear coordinate system in 2D, but there are many others.
+Several of their coordinate grids are shown below.

 Polar Coordinates